Jyotsnajj/Git-Project/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-ssh RedAdmin@52.170.222.238
+-ssh RedAdmin@52.170.222.238
-sudo docker container list -a
+-sudo docker container list -a
+-sudo docker start vigorous_burnell
+-sudo docker attach vigorous_burnell
+-cd /etc/ansible
-sudo docker start vigorous_burnell sudo docker attach vigorous_burnell cd /etc/ansible create folders: files, roles
+-create folders: files, roles
-Download the config files into file folder
+-Download the config files into file folder
-Create and update playbook and save in Roles folder Run playbook using: ansible-playbook filename.yml
+-Create and update playbook and save in Roles folder -Run playbook using: ansible-playbook filename.yml